Which city is cheaper, Dayton or Jacksonville?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Jacksonville is around the same temperature as Dayton in the summer.
-The temperature in Jacksonville is usually 82°F (28°C) in July, and Dayton stays around 78°F (26°C).
+The daily temperature in Jacksonville averages around 82°F (28°C) in July, and Dayton fluctuates around 78°F (26°C).

 The sun comes out a lot this time of the year in Dayton.
 People are often attracted to the plentiful sunshine in Jacksonville this time of the year.
 In the summer, Jacksonville often gets around the same amount of sunshine as Dayton.
 Jacksonville gets 286 hours of sunny skies this time of year, while Dayton receives 298 hours of full sun.